 Bishop Brian Marsh has served the Anglican Church for over thirty years.
 He has been a parish priest, Bishop Ordinary and, for three terms, Presiding Bishop of The Anglican Church in America.
 Bishop Marsh has taught at the secondary and college level, specializing in public speaking, homiletics, English literature, Shakespeare as literature and performance, and Ascetical theology.
 A published playwright, he has written over a hundred plays, many of which have had religious themes.
 Plays based on the lives of Julian of Norwich, Teresa of Avila and St John of the Cross have been produced as chancel drama.
 Bishop Marsh holds earned B.A. and M.A. degrees in Speech and Communication.
 He holds a Master of Divinity Degree from The General Theological Seminary.

-Fr Peter Geromel, OHI Th.M., is Rector at St. Peter the Apostle Anglican Catholic Church in Christiansburg, VA, and grew up in Flint, Michigan, the son of an Anglican priest.
+Canon Dr. Peter Geromel, OHI Th.M., DMin, is Rector at St. Peter the Apostle Anglican Catholic Church in Christiansburg, VA, and grew up in Flint, Michigan, the son of an Anglican priest.
 Homeschooled through high school, he studied History at Virginia Military Institute, completing his “Rat” year, before transferring to Hillsdale College to study Philosophy.
 He completed his senior thesis entitled “A Philosophical Background to the Monophysite Position in Christology”.
 Matriculating to Reformed Episcopal Seminary, he earned a Master of Divinity cum laude, followed by a Master of Theology from Cranmer Theological House by completing a thesis “Duty as a Theological Concept in Anglicanism, and especially in the Book of Common Prayer”.
 He also holds a Master of Humanities from the University of Dallas and has taken several graduate courses at Villanova University.
-Presently, he has completed all but his project towards a Doctor of Ministry at Reformed Presbyterian Seminary in Pittsburgh (the 4th oldest seminary in the U.S.) focusing on catechesis (Christian education) in the midst of Sickness, Death and Dying.
+He received his DMin from Reformed Presbyterian Theological Seminary in 2022, focusing on catechesis (Christian education) in the midst of Sickness, Death and Dying.
+He was made a Canon by Bishop Lerow following this accomplishment.
 His academic teaching includes six years instructing Philosophy at Northampton Community College, Bethlehem, Pennsylvania, some online teaching assistance for Reformed Episcopal Seminary, and presently at Radford University.
-He is married with three young sons.